 He chairs Executive Board and is responsible for setting STFC's direction and winning the support of external stakeholders for the vision of STFC as an enabler of world-class science with social and economic impact.
 Professor Thomson will also lead delivery of the UKRI Research and Innovation Infrastructure Roadmap.

-Our staff are organised in seven directorates, plus the Chief Executive’s Office:
+Our staff are organised in seven directorates, plus the Executive Chair’s Office:

 Grahame Blair is the Executive Director of Programmes.